-> The sequel to the critically acclaimed The Last of Us, The Last of Us Part II is slated to come out in May of 2020, and it follows a grown-up Ellie, accompanied by an aging Joel, and the gameplay is shaping up to be a streamlined, improved, and expanded version of what we’ve seen in the original game.
+The sequel to the critically acclaimed The Last of Us, The Last of Us Part II, is slated to come out in May of 2020.
+It follows a grown-up Ellie, accompanied by an aging Joel, and the gameplay is shaping up to be a streamlined, improved, and expanded version of what we’ve seen in the original game.

 As for Ghost of Tsushima, it is an action RPG set in 1274 Japan during the Mongol invasion.
-It will feature a vast open world and will allow the player a great degree of freedom when it comes to deciding how they will approach certain encounters.
+It will feature a vast open-world and will allow the player a great deal of freedom when it comes to deciding how they will approach certain encounters.

 We can confidently say that these two games will undoubtedly count among the best PlayStation 4 exclusives in the end, but we’ll just have to wait for them to come out first.

-Finally, we’d like to go over some honorable mentions – games that aren’t PlayStation 4 exclusives per se and others that we feel don’t quite make the cut when compared to the other titles listed in this article but that we still feel deserve a mention.
+Finally, we’d like to go over some honorable mentions.
+These games aren’t PlayStation 4 exclusives per se, and others don’t quite make the cut when compared to the other titles listed in this article but that we still feel deserve mention.

 The Last of Us Remastered